opendistro-for-elasticsearch/sql/benchmark/README.md

 **NOTE**: Default username and password `admin` is used for connecting to Open Distro For Elasticsearch SQL.

 ## Troubleshooting

+* "Cannot set maxParallelForks to a value less than 1."
+  * Add `-Dtests.jvms=n` to the test command (where n is 1 ≤ n ≤ # of processor cores.)

 * If you get NoHostAvailableException for Cassandra, rerun the test.